Jianningli/medshapenet-feedback/skull-reconstruction/readme.md

-## skull reconstruction: restoring the full skull when facial bones, cranium, etc are damaged
+## Skull reconstruction: restoring the full skull when facial bones, cranium, etc are damaged

 #### Overview